Computations by fly-automata beyond monadic second-order logic: Implementation

-In [BCID], we have reported some experimental results concerning Petersen's and McGee's (classic) graphs.\ Using FA\ that count the number of satisfying assignments, we obtained that Petersen's graph has 12960\ 4-colorings.
-(This value can be verified as it is also given by the chromatic polynomial).\ We found also that McGee's graph has 57024\ \ acyclic 3-colorings in less than 6 hours.\ (See [BCID] for definitions and details.)
+By using FA, we could find\footnote{AUTOGRAPH is written in Common Lisp and run on a MacBook Pro laptop with processor 2.53\ GHz Intel Core Duo and a 4\ GB memory.} that Petersen's graph has 12960\ 4-colorings, and verify the correctness of this result by using the chromatic polynomial.\ We found also that McGee's graph has 57024\ \ acyclic 3-colorings in less than 30 minutes.